magyarkuti/magyarkuti.github.io/README.md

 syntax.

 ![Raphael](http://web.uni-corvinus.hu/magyarkuti/raphael.jpg)
-(The school of Athens by Raphaell at 1509-1511.)
+(The school of Athens by Raphael.
+Approx. 1510.)

 ### About
 My goal is to migrate from [my old webpage](http://web.uni-corvinus.hu/magyarkuti/) to here.